akeb0shi/lxl-Learning-Leadership-Assessment/README.md

-# Editing Guide
+# Lead By Learning Leadership Assessment | Editing Guide

-This guide explains how to update the survey even for non-technical users.
+_This guide explains how to update the survey even for non-technical users with no coding experience._
 This guide shows how to:

 - Edit Leadership questions